cn0047/stash/ed/go/README.md

 The **append** function appends the elements x to the end of the slice s, and grows the slice if a greater capacity is needed.

+Grows slice by doubling it’s capacity only up to 1024.
+After that it will use so-called `memory size classes` to guarantee that growth will be no more than ~12.5%

+Use append only to append new value to given slice, not to create new slice!

 **struct** is a collection of fields.

 #### Interface